Skip to main content

 49 mentions Positive Neutral Negative

 The game's story is a mixed bag, with some players appreciating the engaging snippets and beautiful world-building, while others find it slow, repetitive, and lacking depth.
 Many reviews highlight the absence of voiceovers and a linear narrative structure that can lead to confusion and disengagement.
-Overall, while some enjoy the fantasy elements and the integration of combat with storytelling, others feel the execution falls flat, making the experience less compelling.
+Overall, while some enjoy the fantasy elements and the integration of combat, others feel the storytelling falls flat and lacks the interactivity and character development they desire.

 • “Bodur, and writer/collaborator, Mel Dawn, crafted a classic, but engaging fantasy-adventure story.”